JacobEliks/supermarket-backend/README.md

    node app.js
    ```

-5. Go to /api/products endpoint to see the data that is sored in MongoDB.
+5. Go to /api/products and /api/products/<id> endpoints to see the data that is sored in MongoDB.

 ## Contributing